dime-coin/electrum-docs/faq.rst

    and then "Broadcast".

-What does it mean to "freeze" an address in Electrum?
+What does it mean to "freeze" an address in Electrum-Dime?
 -----------------------------------------------------

-When you freeze an address, the funds in that address will not be used for sending bitcoins.
-You cannot send bitcoins if you don't have enough funds in the non-frozen addresses.
+When you freeze an address, the funds in that address will not be used for sending dimecoins.
+You cannot send dimecoins if you don't have enough funds in the non-frozen addresses.

 How is the wallet encrypted?
 ----------------------------

-Electrum uses two separate levels of encryption:
+Electrum-Dime uses two separate levels of encryption:

  - Your seed and private keys are encrypted using AES-256-CBC.
 The private keys are decrypted only briefly, when you need to sign a